stefan-misik/nix-rice/README.md

 * Store and restore the configuration files
 * Store and restore diffs of configuration files relative to some other configuration variant
-* Show difference of the system files to the stored in configuration variant
+* Show difference of the system files to the files stored in configuration variant
+* Rebuild all diffs, in case some change is done in source variant

 ## Usage